filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 See [Filecoin Storage Provider Bootcamp, by ESPA](https://www.youtube.com/watch?v=T-TgPILQD3c) (at 14:47).

-## Lotus
+## Install Lotus application

 You'll need to install Lotus in order to store files.

-Lotus is a an application that tells computers how to talk to other computers that are following the same rules to allow users to store data.
+Lotus is a an application that tells computers how to talk to other computers following the same rules to allow storage providers to store data for clients.

 See [Lotus > Install > Prerequisites](https://lotus.filecoin.io/lotus/install/prerequisites/).